 It’s worth your time and effort to fill out the FAFSA.

 You can fill out FAFSA online (recommended), via PDF or you can request a paper version.
-Because the government uses tax information to judge your eligibility for the upcoming academic year, the FAFSA must be submitted after January 1.
-Ideally, on January 2.
+Because the government uses tax information to judge your eligibility for the upcoming academic year, the FAFSA must be submitted after October 1st (for example, October 1st 2016 for the 2017-2018 school year).
+Ideally, on October 2nd.
 Seriously!
 State aid may be limited, and if you’re last to the party, there may not be any left.
 So make it your New Year’s Resolution #1.
 Some students seek assistance from their high school guidance counselor or a fee-based FAFSA preparer, but there are plenty of free resources online.
 You must renew your application for financial aid every year.

 Don’t believe the myths you might hear about federal financial aid – your family can have college savings, home equity and/or a good income and you might still be eligible for funding.
 Also, in addition to assessing your eligibility for grants, FAFSA also acts as your application for federal student loans and a lot of state-based aid.
 So it’s worth your time and effort to fill it out.

 Once you submit your information, you will be notified by email or mail if federal funding has been awarded.
 The U.S. Department of Education will also forward the relevant information to your state student assistance agency.
 Every state has a deadline for receiving FAFSA submissions (March 1 is usually safe for all states apart from Michigan).
 Please check with your State Higher Education Agency and visit the government’s FAFSA deadlines page to make sure you submit your FAFSA in time.

 Short for “College Scholarship Service Profile,” CSS/Financial Aid PROFILE® (a.k.a.
 CSS/Profile) is a detailed application form for non-federal financial aid from approximately 400 colleges and scholarship programs.